School Success Starts Here

 Some children thrive studying using balls instead of chairs, having music instead of silence and needing constant breaks (like every 15-30 min) requiring a great timer.
 Allow your children to explore and find out what works best for them and wait to see if it’s helping them.
 Read these great student organizing tips from professional organizer Leslie Josel who specializes in students and ADD/ADHD.

-Here are some study or office organization ideas to help you get started!
+Here are some office organization ideas to help you get started in setting up a homework area!

 Do your kids have a study area?
 Have these office organization ideas helped you?
 Please, share your comments and ideas below.